EnricoPicci/modd/README.md

 # modd

-A module for an exercize on dependency management with modules
+Module used as part of an example to show how dependency management works - modd